Half Of 3

 Step 1: Write the fraction clearly

 Start by expressing “3 4” as 3/4.
 Make sure the numerator (the top number) and the denominator (the bottom) are both clear.
-If you’re working with a mixed number, convert it first.
+Worth adding: if you’re working with a mixed number, convert it first.
 For our case, 3/4 is already in its proper form.

 Step 2: Multiply by one‑half